harvard-lil/stacklife/README.md

 ShelfLife requires a supporting database called 'sl' that has two tables.

     CREATE TABLE sl_test (id mediumint(11) NOT NULL AUTO_INCREMENT, item_id varchar(255) NOT NULL, tag varchar(255) NOT NULL, PRIMARY KEY (id))
     CREATE TABLE sl_also_viewed (id mediumint(11) NOT NULL AUTO_INCREMENT, book_one varchar(256) NOT NULL, book_two varchar(256) NOT NULL, PRIMARY KEY (id));

 The connection details for this database should be put into the configuration file.

+### Typekit

+ShelfLife uses fonts from TypeKit.
+The key should be put into the configuration file.
+From the embed code provided, take the key out.

+  <script type="text/javascript" src="http://use.typekit.com/*TYPEKIT_KEY*.js"></script>

+The font FF Tisa Web Pro should be assigned to the following selectors.

+  #overlaynav, #results, #search_results_body, .button, .creator, .footer-content, .navigation, .tk-ff-tisa-web-pro, h1, h2, input, p

+The font Futura PT should be assigned to the following selectors.

+  #all-rank, #recentlyviewed, #search_results_header, #welcome, #wrap, .addfield, .facet_heading, .facet_set, .hdr, .heading, .hits, .reload, .rem_filter, .removefield, .tk-futura-pt

 ### ShelfLife Configuration